Middle School TOC hosted by UK

 (updated sections are marked with a *)

 I proclaim, that I am making a concerted effort to be "in the round" at all times from here on out (I suppose this is my jerry maguire manifesto/ mission statement moment) .
 I understand the amount of time that everyone puts in this activity and I am going to make a serious effort to concentrate as hard as possible on each debate round that I am lucky enough to judge.
-This year I am going to approach each round with the same enthusiasm, vigor, and responsibility that I afford members of a writing group--and as such I am going to treat the post round discussion with the same level of respect. perhaps this will become infectious.
+I am going to approach each round with the same enthusiasm, vigor, and responsibility that I afford members of a writing group--and as such I am going to treat the post round discussion with the same level of respect.

-Ultimately the reason why there is no science fiction short here—in the place of a judging philosophy—is because debate is about the debaters, not about the ways in which I can inject my spirit back into the debate format.
+Ultimately debate is about the debaters, not about the ways in which I can inject my spirit back into the debate format.
 That being said there are a few things that you might want to know about me.

 *I prefer explanation and examples in debates, these make sense to me.